PenguinMod/PenguinMod-Home/src/resources/markdown/guidelines/uploading.md

 Your account may be banned or deleted for breaking these rules and your project may be removed.

 # Limits on Audio/Sound
+If you are using a loud or disruptive sound for a short period of time, this will not apply.
+Try to keep loud audio under one second, and disruptive audio under three seconds.
+Examples of loud or disruptive sounds are impact sounds, short distorted police chatter, or gun shots which start with loud "BANG!" effects.

 If any audio clips in your project are past the top of the audio preview in the Sounds tab, moderators are allowed to mute/remove the offending audio or remove your project entirely.

+Disruptive/unpleasant audio is also not allowed for a long period of time.
+This refers to distorted sounds, high-pitched sounds and screaming.
+A high-pitched sound would be something like ear-ringing.

-This also applies if you are using multiple audio clips to play loud/unpleasant audio.
+This rule also applies if you are using multiple audio clips to play loud/unpleasant audio.

-If you intend to include loud audio in the project, you must display a warning screen that the user must interact with to continue.
+If you intend to include loud/disruptive audio for long periods of time in the project, you must display a warning screen that the user must interact with to continue.
 Stating loud sounds are in the project using the title, instructions or notes is not sufficent.

 # Be respectful to others